jasonruesch/jasonruesch.new/README.md

-# Jason Ruesch's Personal Website
+# Jason Ruesch

-Welcome to my GitHub repository for my personal website!
+Welcome to my GitHub profile!
 I'm Jason Ruesch, a Senior Frontend Software Engineer, and this is where I share my passion for creating exceptional user experiences through web development.
 Whether you're here for code, collaboration, or just to connect, I'm thrilled to have you.

 ## About Me